-Each time a survey is identified, the field dates and research firm are compared against existing surveys in the database.
-If the results had previously been released, the poll is not duplicated.
-If it is unique, it is added to the database.
+Each time a survey is identified, the field dates and research firm are compared against existing surveys in the database for duplicates.
 In some cases, the same survey has more than one release.
 For example, an omnibus survey might have multiple clients and/ or topics.
 As such, we separate poll releases from unique surveys.

 - Non-survey methodologies are not included.